A New Study Has Concluded That Planets Like Mercury With A Rich Iron Core Are Probably Quite Rare

 — Phys.org Space News (@physorg_space) September 6, 2018

 In the new study, scientists examined two different possibilities that could account for Mercury’s iron core.
-The first is that Mercury may have had its strong iron core from the very start of its creation.
+The first is that Mercury may have had its strong iron core from its creation.
 As it is so near to the sun, its metals may have migrated inward with its rocky features moving in an outward direction.

 The second possibility, and the one that appears most likely, is that evaporation or a major impact or multiple impacts caused Mercury to shed much of its rock.
 This theory is the one that is currently most accepted by scientists today.